MasonKaing/discord-gemini-bot/README.md

 # discord-gemini-bot
-Experimental: A Python Discord bot that answers questions and DMs users using Gemini AI
+Learning Project: A Python Discord bot that answers questions and DMs users using Gemini AI

 ⚠️ Note: This bot uses Google’s Gemini API.
 You need your own API key to run it.
 Please follow Google’s API Terms of Service when using this project.